remix-run/react-router/docs/guides/migrating-5-to-6.md

 `<Routes caseSensitive>` prop.
 Either all routes in a `<Routes>` element are case-sensitive or they are not.

-One other point to notice is that all path matching in v6 ignores the trailing slash on the URL. **This does not mean that you can't use trailing slashes if you need to.** You can still link to URLs with trailing slashes and match those URLs with your routes.
-It just means that you can't render two different UIs client-side at e.g. `<Route path="edit">` and `<Route path="edit/">`, so `<Route strict>` has been removed and has no effect in v6.
+One other thing to notice is that all path matching in v6 ignores the trailing slash on the URL.
+In fact, `<Route strict>` has been removed and has no effect in v6. **This does not mean that you can't use trailing slashes if you need to.** You can still link to URLs with trailing slashes and match those URLs with your routes.
+It just means that you can't render two different UIs *client-side* at `<Route path="edit">` and `<Route path="edit/">`.
 You can still render two different UIs at those URLs, but you'll have to do it server-side.

 ### Note on `<Link to>` values